jaiprakash1824/SpatialVisVR/readme.md

 3. **Launching the APIs:** Run `app1.py` from both the MainApis and searchUIApis directories in separate terminal instances.

 4. **Unity Project Configuration:**
    - Navigate to the Unity project directory.
+(As the project is very large it not been attached)
    - Update the API endpoint with the appropriate IP address.
    - Subsequently, build the application and deploy it to the VR headset.